r-lib/pkgdown/tests/testthat/_snaps/build-news.md

 # clear error for bad hierarchy - bad nesting

-    Invalid NEWS.md: inconsistent use of headers for sections. i See ?build_news
+    Invalid NEWS.md: inconsistent use of section headings. i Top-level headings must be either all <h1> or all <h2>. i See ?build_news for more details.

 # clear error for bad hierarchy - h3

-    Invalid NEWS.md: no use of h1 or h2 headers for sections. i See ?build_news
+    Invalid NEWS.md: inconsistent use of section headings. i Top-level headings must be either all <h1> or all <h2>. i See ?build_news for more details.